Russian markets unnerved by post-election fallout

 Nash said that investors, while nervous over the impact of any substantial political upheaval on major state-controlled companies, would be reassured by any moves by Putin to deliver a more reformist government.

-Putin, speaking to United Russia officials, promised a "significant renewal" of the government lineup and regional governors, and said he would respond to society's demands for modernisation.
+Putin, speaking to United Russia officials, promised a "significant renewal" of the government lineup and regional governors, and said he would respond to society's demands for modernization.

 SECURITY CONCERNS